projectsesame/sesame/site/content/docs/v1.15.2/config/client-authorization.md

 # Client Authorization

-Contour supports integrating external servers to authorize client requests.
+Sesame supports integrating external servers to authorize client requests.

 Envoy implements external authorization in the [ext_authz][1] filter.
 This filter intercepts client requests and holds them while it sends a check